ketjap/Connect-ExchangeService/README.md

 # Connect-ExchangeService
-PowerShell function to connect to Exchange on-prem and Exchange Online using MFA.
+PowerShell function to connect to Exchange on-prem and Exchange Online with or without MFA.

     .SYNOPSIS
         Connect to remote Exchange PowerShell session on-prem or online.